 FREE WORKSHOP RECORDING: SERVING LESS THAN FIVE HOURS

 Volunteers that work less than 5 hours will receive a voucher to receive a free workshop recording of their choice for each hour served.
-Recording vouchers must be redeemed at the Resounding Voice booth before 5:30 PM Saturday, July 8, 2017.
+Recording vouchers must be redeemed at the Resounding Voice counter in the lobby by 5:00 PM Saturday, July 17, 2021.

 If you are interested in volunteering at this year’s convention, please follow these three easy steps.